WilliamsPANLab/sdk/readme.md

 If you want to test manually, you can configure the test suite with these environment variables:

 * `SdkTestKey`: Set this to an API key.
 Defaults to `localhost:8443:change-me`.
+* `SdkTestMongo`: Set this to a mongo connection string.
+If not set, database tests are skipped.
 * `SdkTestDebug`: Setting this to any value will cause each test to print an HTTP/1.1 representation of each request.
 Best used to debug a single failing test.

 To run the integration test suite against a running API: